isomorphic-software/smartclient-docs/classes/ColumnTree.md

 **Flags**: IR

 ---
+## Attr: ColumnTree.loadDataOnDemand

+### Description
+For databound columnTree instances, should the entire tree of data be loaded on initial fetch, or should each column be loaded as needed.
+If unset the default ResultTree.loadDataOnDemand setting will be used.

+### Groups

+- databinding

+**Flags**: IR

+---
+## Attr: ColumnTree.nodeIcon

+### Description
+The filename of the default icon for all leaf nodes in this grid.
+To specify a custom image for an individual node, set the [ColumnTree.customIconProperty](#attr-columntreecustomiconproperty) directly on the node.

+See [TreeGrid.showNodeIcons](TreeGrid.md#attr-treegridshownodeicons) and [TreeGrid.showFolderIcons](TreeGrid.md#attr-treegridshowfoldericons) for details on suppressing display of icons

+### Groups

+- treeIcons

+**Flags**: IRW

+---
 ## Attr: ColumnTree.emptyColumnMessages

 ### Description
 With [ColumnTree.fixedColumns](#attr-columntreefixedcolumns) enabled, defines each column's [ListGrid.emptyMessage](ListGrid_1.md#attr-listgridemptymessage).

 **Flags**: IR

+---
+## Attr: ColumnTree.implicitCriteria

+### Description
+Criteria that are never shown to or edited by the user and are cumulative with any criteria provided via [DataBoundComponent.initialCriteria](DataBoundComponent.md#attr-databoundcomponentinitialcriteria) and related methods

+**Flags**: IRW

 ---
 ## Attr: ColumnTree.showHeaders